guyunxiang/Shawn-Monorepo-Showcase/LandingPage-LaslesVPN/README.md

 ## License
 This project is open-source under the MIT License.
 The Figma design is a free resource from the Figma Community, and its usage should comply with Figma’s licensing terms.

----

-Feel free to contribute, suggest improvements, or fork the repository for your own projects! 🚀